jmeistrich/rnl-conf-2025/slides/slides.md

 </center>

 <!--
 Both Paper and Fabric need to pass props from JS to native code, so they can be parsed into native props.
 In Paper for iOS, this was done by passing JSON to a bunch of macros.
 This was pretty versatile, but kinda ugly to look at.
-It also had no guarnatees of type safety, since the JSON can be anything.
+It's made even more ugly, by the fact that macOS has to put a bunch of ifdefs everywhere.
+It also had no guarantees of type safety, since the JSON can be anything.
 Performance also isn't great, since your bottleneck is how fast you can serialize and deserialize JSON.
 -->

 ---